The Killers: 2019–2021: Imploding the Mirage, Pressure Machine and Keuning's return

-2020–2021: Pressure Machine and Keuning's return

-On the weekend of Imploding the Mirages release, Flowers revealed that the band was currently in the studio working on their seventh studio album: "You know when someone makes a record and they say that they have fifty songs and they’re going to release another record?
+On the weekend of Imploding the Mirages release, Flowers revealed that the band was currently in the studio working on their seventh studio album: "You know when someone makes a record and they say that they have fifty songs and they're going to release another record?
 Well, we really are!
-We’re going to release another one in about ten months.
-We’ve already gone back into the studio with [producers Jonathan] Rado and Shawn [Everett].
-I’m excited.
+We're going to release another one in about ten months.
+We've already gone back into the studio with [producers Jonathan] Rado and Shawn [Everett].
+I'm excited.
 It might be better than [Imploding the Mirage]."
-The band revealed in 22 December a provisional "A-List" of "apparent song titles on social media, sparking speculation that another new album could be on the way".
-In January 2021, Dave Keuning reunited with the band in the studio and are preparing to release their 7th studio album.
+The band revealed a provisional "A-List" of "apparent song titles on social media, sparking speculation that another new album could be on the way" on December 22.
+In January 2021, Dave Keuning reunited with the band in the studio to record their seventh album.
 Keuning also said that he and Mark Stoermer are open to playing live with the band.
 During a podcast interview in June, Vannucci revealed that the album would be released in August.

-Earlier in 2021, the band moved performance rights management from ASCAP to Irving Azoff-owned performance rights organization Global Music Rights.

-On June 10, 2021 Bruce Springsteen announced an upcoming collaboration with the Killers.
-Later that day the Killers' social media announced the remake of "A Dustland Fairytale" retitled "Dustland" after a series of teases by the band throughout the day.
+On June 10, 2021, Bruce Springsteen announced an upcoming collaboration with the Killers.
+Later that day, the Killers' social media announced the remake of "A Dustland Fairytale" retitled "Dustland" after a series of teases by the band throughout the day.